iamfarzad/FB-c_labV2/__Complete AI chat mplementation Guide for fbc.md

-## F.B/c
+## F.B/c AI Chat Implementation Guide

+## Overview

-The AIShowcase is the actual chat interface where users interact with F.B/c AI.
-It is not a separate chat or demo but the live, interactive conversation platform demonstrating all AI capabilities.
+The F.B/c AI Chat is the primary interface where users interact with our AI capabilities.
+It's a unified platform that combines conversation, AI demonstrations, and lead capture in a single, streamlined experience.

-Capabilities demonstrated include:
+### Key Capabilities:
+- Thread-based conversation context
+- Real-time AI interactions
+- Lead capture and qualification
+- Multi-format support (text, images, documents)
+- Voice input and output

 Text generation